How Does One Become A Knight?

 You don't get to joust or wear armor, but you do pick up a few unusual garments.
 Knights and Dames Grand Cross get to wear special gear to formal events like coronations.
 This getup includes a pink-with-gray-edges satin mantle and a collar of six gold medallions.

 All members of the Order are allowed to wear the group's badge.
-The badge is basically a cross hanging from a pink ribbon with gray edges, although various ranks wear their badge in unique ways.
+The badge is basically a cross hanging from a pink ribbon with gray edges, although various ranks wear their badges in unique ways.
 Members and Officers simply wear their badges like military medals pinned to their chests, while higher-ups wear theirs on sashes or around their necks.

 Other benefits include getting a spot in the British order of precedence, the arcane system that develops the hierarchy of ceremonial importance for things like state dinners.
 Furthermore, knights win their wives the right to be called "Lady," and Knights and Dames Grand Cross can modify their coats of arms to reflect the honor.